 The high load strengthening exercise shown was based off the original study ( using rolled up towel) which found clinically relevant improvements and superior outcome compared to a stretching group at 3 months.

 The exercise was completed every 2nd day and the progressions were made after the following timelines.

 0-2 weeks – 3 sets of 12 repetitions

 2-6 weeks – 4 sets of 10 repetitions

 >6 weeks – 5 sets of 8 repetitions

 Resistance was then added as tolerated via a backpack containing books and the exercise was conducted at a tempo of 3 seconds up, 2 seconds hold, 3 seconds down.

 This is not medical advice and is for educational purposes only.
-The Fasciitis Fighter is to be used only under the guidance of your chosen health professional who is familiar with this exercise treatment.
+The Fasciitis Fighter/Fasciitis Fighter ROUND 2 is to be used only under the guidance of your chosen health professional who is familiar with this exercise treatment.
 Training should be customised to your individual needs.

-As load tolerance improves on single leg raise a gradual increase in weight is used.
+As load tolerance improves on single leg raise a gradual increase in weight is used by holding a weight in one hand.
 Use a stick or wall for balance.